 When planning to go full-timing it’s important to take these costs into consideration, because you’ll be putting a lot more wear and tear on the RV than the average owner.
 If you owned a house prior to hitting the road it’s likely that you already set aside money for maintenance and this should not be a foreign concept.
 If you’re like me and have only lived in apartments where maintenance stuff was taken care of by your landlord it’s probable that you don’t.

 But the emergency fund part was what I really wanted to talk about.
 Basically, if you’re full-timing, you should have one.
 How big should it be?
 Well, that depends.

 This fund exists to cover all of the unexpected things that could crop up while on the road.
-My RV is 13 years old and still has all of the original appliances (except for possibly the stove – jury’s still out on that one).
-I’m expecting that within the first year I’m on the road at least one of these old appliances is going to give out.
+My RV was made in ’99 and when I bought it in 2012, still has all of the original appliances.
+The water-heater needed replacing in 2015 and the fridge in 2016.
 Even if your RV is (or is going to be) new, things like tire blowouts and mis-calculated parking jobs still happen and cost money to repair.
 Better to have something set aside for these times.

-This will cover me if I need major medical care while on the road.
-Now if this should happen at the same time one of my appliances gives out I may be in trouble, but in the end it’s all about chances and I’m personally willing to risk the small chance that multiple very expensive things will happen at once.
+$6,000 covers a lot.
+Now if I should happen to have a health crisis at the same time as a major mechanical failure I may be in trouble, but in the end it’s all about chances and I’m personally willing to risk the small chance that multiple very expensive things will happen at once.
 I also have insurance on the RV and truck and if I were to get into an accident there would be some coverage there.